ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 crite

 **Image Description:**
-The image shows a market or small store setting with a male vendor standing behind a counter.
-The vendor is wearing a gray cap, a gray shirt, a black apron, and a white face mask.
-He is positioned behind an electronic weighing scale with a digital display showing the numbers "0.025," "000," and "0."
+The image shows a shopkeeper standing behind a counter in a small grocery or convenience store.
+He is wearing a gray cap, a gray shirt, a black apron, and a white face mask.
+The counter has a weighing scale with a digital display screen showing "0.025" and "0.00" for price and total, respectively.

-The background is filled with various products neatly arranged on shelves.
-These include multiple brands of canned goods, boxed milk, and other packaged food items.
-Visible brand names include "Gloria," "Laive," "Idea," "Pura Vida," and "Nestlé."
-There are also several labels and signs on the shelves promoting usage of certain products in cooking and breakfast.
+Behind him, the shelves are densely stocked with various packaged food products.
+These include canned goods, powdered milk, and other grocery items with prominent brand labels like "Gloria," "Laive," "Nestlé," and "Idea."
+The packaging is colorful, with blues, reds, yellows, and greens being dominant.

-In the foreground, there is a clear barrier or protective screen with hand-written signage attached to it.
-The sign reads "MANTENER 1 METRO DE DISTANCIA," which translates to "MAINTAIN 1 METER DISTANCE," indicating a social distancing measure within the store.
-Another visible green sign at the bottom mentions "LA CALERA," possibly the store's name or a related brand.
+In the foreground, attached to a transparent barrier or glass, there is a handwritten sign in Spanish that reads: "MANTENER 1 METRO DE DISTANCIA" which translates to "KEEP 1 METER DISTANCE."
+This suggests a COVID-19 safety measure to maintain social distancing.

-Overall, the layout showcases a typical small grocery or convenience store counter with products displayed behind the cashier, safety measures in place, and a focus on customer health and hygiene.
+Overall, the image layout focuses on the shopkeeper amid a well-stocked small grocery environment, emphasizing health safety via the mask and distancing sign.
+The scene captures a moment of daily commerce with due attention to pandemic norms.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p17_img1.png)